CUSTOMS BONDS MADE SIMPLE | GET MY BOND QUOTE

 Nine rotating labels must be used on cigarettes.
 If you obtain your products from foreign markets and factories, they must still be in compliance with U.S. laws.

-Which Government Agencies Regulate the Import of Tobacco?
+Which Agencies Regulate Tobacco Imports Into the USA?

 These regulations include the ban on flavored cigarettes, commonly known as bidis.
 According to the Tobacco Control Act, if any part of the cigarette (tobacco itself, filter, or paper) contains a flavor, herb, or spice that alters the characteristics of typical tobacco, it cannot be imported.
 The only allowed flavor is menthol.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) enforces tobacco product regulation and control in the U.S. When individuals try to get around FDA regulations or import illegally, the ATF is there to catch them.
+The ATF enforces tobacco product regulation and control in the U.S. When individuals try to get around FDA regulations or import illegally, the ATF is there to catch them.

 When importing tobacco products, having a licensed customs broker to navigate the requirements of obtaining a Tobacco Importer Permit is highly recommended.
 Due to the specific requirements and related fees, it isn’t something you want to take on without experienced guidance.

-The Center for Drug Evaluation and Research is specific to the import and marketing of any product that will be marketed for therapeutic purposes.
+The CDER is specific to the import and marketing of any product that will be marketed for therapeutic purposes.
 In the tobacco industry, this usually means ENDs that are marketed as tools to help a user quit smoking traditional cigarettes.

-How Much Does it Cost to Import Tobacco?
+How Much Does it Cost to Import Tobacco into the USA?

 Aside from customs duties, there is a Federal Excise Tax on tobacco products paid through the TTB.
 When importing cigarettes or cigars, shipment taxes are calculated in terms of units or cartons.
 There is also a breakdown between large and small sizes.
 Pipe, chewing, snuff, and roll-your-own tobacco are taxed by the pound, tin, or pouch.